 Bread tends to be smoother and shinier in enameled cast iron because of the way moisture collects.
 Also, if you want ultra-consistent crust flavors that don’t absorb any seasoning from other baking processes, this is the way to go.

 Best Dutch Oven for Baking Bread

+When it comes to the best Dutch ovens in the market, Staub and Le Creuset are two of the best providers out there.
 You cannot go wrong with any of these dutch ovens.
 They’re consistent, easy to use, and create that wonderful blend of crisp and soft everyone craves in homemade bread.

 Le Creuset Signature